wladmis/xext-rexsec/README.rst

 * its process run inside of chroot (Linux-only for now);
 * its process run inside of non-initial user namespace (Linux-only).

-On Linux altsec also marks all clients that run in ``chroot`` or in ``non-initial user namespace`` are as confined.

 CLIPBOARD PROTECTION
 --------------------

 Altsec protects both primary selection and clipboard.
-Only those confined clients which window are in focus at the moment can read and write to the clipboards.
+Only those confined clients which window is in focus at the moment can read and write to the clipboards.
 This is quite a simple technic but still it can protect from some abuses.